vascofff/go-url-shortener/README.md

 When u send GET request with uuid there are two possible responses:
 1) message about expired_on date of the link u requested is expired
 2) redirect to original url

+create .env file by using comand: cp .env.example .env and bind your own environment settings